speechbrain/speechbrain/tests/consistency/COVERAGE.md

 ---

 This section demonstrated how II. covers all of I. in terms of test invocation.
-Below, we clarify on the parts of II.5, our particular/advanced testing strategy, which encompasses III.C to III.F and is here, in parts, referred to IV.4.
+Below, we clarify on the parts of II.5, our particular/advanced testing strategy, which encompasses III.D to III.F and is here, in parts, referred to IV.4.

 ## V. User tools for PR drafting = reviewer tools before merging